JavierBaltar/chaos-engineering-getting-started/README.md

 ![10%](docs/images/chaos-results.png)

 ### Container Kill
 Now, let´s pick the container kill experiment to go through the details of running an experiment.
+Further experiment details can be found at [Litmus Container kill](https://litmuschaos.github.io/litmus/experiments/categories/pods/container-kill/).
 First of all, I will deploy a nginx based sample application.

 ```bash